darwinanddavis/DataPortfolio/opendata.md

 ### Tasks

-* Webscrape live medal tally data from the Tokyo Olympics site
+* Webscrape live medal tally data from the Tokyo 2020 Olympics site
 * Wrangle and analyse the data to create digestible datasets and generate data viz
 * Build an infographic using the data/plots

 This project uses webscraping, data analysis/viz, and plotting tools in `R` to access, wrangle, analyse, and plot Tokyo Olympics 2020 medal tally data to generate the graphics used in the below infographic.

 Step-by-step instructions and code are detailed in the below link.
-All code, datasets, and source files are also available on [Github](https://github.com/darwinanddavis/misc/tree/gh-pages/olympics).
+All code, compiled datasets, and source files are also available on [Github](https://github.com/darwinanddavis/misc/tree/gh-pages/olympics).

 ### Outcomes